JoshuaStipancic/mapmatching-project/4. TMM/README.md

 # Introduction to Topological Map Matching

 ## Algorithm Description

-This section presents a topological decision rule-based methodology that detects and solves spatial mismatches as GPS measurements are collected.
+This algorithm provides map matching using a topological method.
+This algorithm is an implementation of the *TrackMatching* service by Fabrice Marchal (https://mapmatching.3scale.net/). *TrackMatching* uses a topological decision rule-based methodology that detects and solves spatial mismatches as GPS measurements are collected.
-There is few available services which use TMMin mapmatching and "TrackingMatching" is one of them.
-In the refrence paper you can find the details of the algorithm used in this TMM.
-TrackMatching performs the map-matching of location data (e.g. GPS/GPX tracks).
-The service is primarily intended for car data for now.
-The service is provided as a SaaS (“Software as a Service”) running on Amazon cloud platform.

-You can find "TrackingMatching" in https://mapmatching.3scale.net

 ## Publications
+Marchal, F, J Hackney, and K W Axhausen.
+Efficient Map Matching of Large Global Positioning System Data Sets. *Transportation Research Record Journal of the Transportation Research Board*, Vol. 1935, 2005, pp 93-100.

 # Run the Topological Map Matching Algorithm
-TrackMatching uses a REST API accessible from scripts.
-The popular command-line tool "CURL" is used for running.
-A Node.js sample invocation is also provided below.
-To process a GPX file, we sould run the following command:

-curl -X POST -H 'Content-Type: application/gpx+xml' -H 'Accept: application/json' --data-binary @gpslog.gpx "http://test.roadmatching.com/rest/mapmatch/?app_id=YOUR_APPID&app_key=YOUR_APPKEY" -o output.json
+1. Create a TrackMatching account (https://mapmatching.3scale.net/signup) to generate a unique application ID and application key.
+2. Enter the application ID and application key in the first rows of the main algorithm script located at *Code/RunTMM.sh*.
+3. Run the main algorithm file, *Code/RunTMM.sh*.
+4. Results are stored in the folder *Results/*.

 # Licensing
+*TrackMatching* is provided as a SaaS (Software as a Service) running on the Amazon cloud platform.